Matthew says no to third captain stint

 After success at Gleneagles in 2019, Matthew led Europe to a 15-13 win at Inverness Golf Club, becoming the first European captain to win the cup twice.

-When asked if she would be captain again in Spain in 2023, she said: "No - that's over to someone else.
+When asked if she would be captain again in Spain in 2023, she said: "No. That's over to someone else."

 The next Solheim Cup takes place at the Finca Cortesin club in Andalucia.